QuantumLab-ZY/HamGNN/README.md

 To better support fitting the HSE Hamiltonian matrix, we have fixed a bug in the previous script that truncated the HSE Hamiltonian matrix using the edge_index from PBE `H0`.
 The old packaging script has now been deprecated.

-## Support for HONPAS/SIESTA Software
+## Support for HONPAS and SIESTA Software

 ### **honpas_1.2_H0**